 Object storage creates namespaces that provide an easy way to access the data stored as objects.
 Typically, in an object storage cluster, a global namespace forms a single logical access portal for users and applications.
-Object storage allows data to be accessed through a variety of protocols including S3, HTTP, NFS, and SMB.
+Object storage allows data to be accessed through a variety of protocols including S3 and HTTP(S).

 According to IDC, 80% of all the data in the world will be unstructured by 2025.
 This presents the opportunity for all this data to be stored in either file or object storage.
 Object storage is usually chosen over file storage when data needs to be preserved in an archive for a long period of time – such as cold/inactive data, backup and replicas, compliance data, analytical data, media files, etc. Object storage is significantly more cost-efficient and scalable than block and file storage and is typically implemented on-premises, as a private cloud or on a pay-per-use model as a public cloud service.

 One of the main reasons organizations use object storage is its unprecedented scalability.
 Object storage clusters can scale from Terabytes to Exabytes and store billions of files accessed by millions of tenants.
 Instead of storing files in a file system, files are stored as objects in a flat address space.

 By decoupling file management from the low-level block management, every disk in the object storage cluster participates in the namespace and data services are layered on top of that.
 This level of separation provides excellent manageability at scale.
 In addition, extensible metadata-based data management simplifies data accessibility.
 This makes object storage practically limitless in terms of handling any capacity of data.